Opening Hours Monday to Friday - 8:30am to 5pm

 Renova linear shockwave therapy.

 Linear shockwave therapy (LWST) is a new, non-invasive therapy for this kind of erectile dysfunction.
-Using low intensity shockwaves, the treatment stimulates the lining of blood vessels to repair itself, reversing vascular dysfunction and increasing blood flow to the erectile tissue.
+Using low intensity shockwaves, the treatment attempts to stimulate the lining of blood vessels to repair itself, reversing vascular dysfunction and increasing blood flow to the erectile tissue.

 Shockwaves are applied along the length of the penis.